reubenjosephjohn/Workout-App/README.md

 ## User Stories

-- As a user, I want to be able to add a workout to my plan.
+- As a user, I want to be able to add an exercise to my plan.
-- As a user, I want to be able to view a list of the names of the workouts in my fitness plan.
+- As a user, I want to be able to view a list of the exercises of the workouts in my fitness plan.
-- As a user, I want to be able to select a workout in my plan and view it in detail.
+- As a user, I want to be able to select a session in my plan and view it in detail.
-- As a user, I want to be able to select a workout in my plan and rate it on a scale of one to five stars.